skhetanNEU/cs5010-final-project-shubhangi_satvik_team/README.md

 21. Game menu displayed - Turns left 12 - Current turn for 'human player 1' - User enters q
 22. Game quit

+#### Milestone 4
+The video submission showcasing the demo of the game will be added soon.

 ### Design/Model Changes